opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/modifying_ecs_vcpu_and_memory_specifications/general_operations_for_modifying_specifications.rst

    b.
 Click **Failures**.
 Then, in the **Failures** dialog box, click **Operation Failures** and check whether the task is contained in the list by **Name/ID**, **Operated At**, or **Task**.

       -  If yes, the specifications modification failed.
-See `Follow-up Procedure <#enustopic0013771092section9461027528>`__ for failure causes.
+See `Follow-up Procedure <#follow-up-procedure>`__ for failure causes.
       -  If no, the specifications have been modified.

 Step 2: Check Disk Attachment